globant-ui/html5bootcamp/README.md

 Test your code in a mobile device or in Android emulator.

-Hint: Two good options to test your application in a mobile device is to use Genimotion Android Emulator [http://www.genymotion.com/], which is one of the most fast and easy mobile emulators to install.
+Hint: A good option to test your code in a mobile device is to use Genimotion Android Emulator [http://www.genymotion.com/], which is one of the most fast and easy mobile emulators to install.

 #####Commit:#####